mnemonicdevices/docs/md001/signal_generation/advanced_parameters.md

 ## Sample and Hold

-The Sample and Hold advanced function allows an external signal to pass through a configured threshold to sample the signal for a desired period of time on a given channel.
+The Sample and Hold advanced parameter allows an external signal to pass through a configured threshold to sample the signal for a desired period of time on a given channel.

 There are two modes available which change the functionality of this feature:
  - Sample and Hold (S&H)